COVID-19: how to keep kids active during the coronavirus lockdown

 In your local area, GP surgeries and A&E departments are understandably having to adapt to the pressures of the coronavirus crisis.
 Even so, community mental health teams should still be available over the phone.
 If you are already under the care of a community mental health team you may previously have been given the most appropriate Crisis Line number to ring in an emergency, or you can search for crisis support services on the NHS website.
 If you have concerns about your mental health medication, you should also still be able to access telephone support from your GP surgery, so don't be afraid to ask.

 Some people may already be having virtual therapy sessions, either via message, video call or over the phone.
 Many therapists who normally see clients in person have switched to virtual sessions since they can't currently see them in person.
 So if you feel that talking therapy might help you, you can still self-refer for NHS talking therapy or pay for sessions privately, even during the lockdown.
+You can now book private counselling via Patient Access - however, this is not suitable if you are actively thinking about harming yourself or have attempted suicide within a last month.

 In an emergency, if you are seriously ill or injured, or your life is at risk, remember that you can also still call 999 - a mental health emergency should be treated just as seriously as a physical one.
 Alternatively, you can dial 111 (or the relevant number for your region) if you need urgent care but it's not an emergency.